 Arthroscopy is a surgical procedure used to diagnose and treat various problems inside joints.
-Through a small incision the pencil-sized arthroscope is placed into the joint.
+Through a small incision, the pencil-sized arthroscope is placed into the joint.
 Via a fiberoptic light source and small lens, a micro TV camera transmits the image to a monitor where it can be observed as well as recorded.
 Other instruments can be placed through another small incision to allow the performance of various surgical procedures.
-The arthroscope magnifies the structures within the joint giving an in depth and detailed view of the joint and the pathology.
+The arthroscope magnifies the structures within the joint giving an in-depth and detailed view of the joint and the pathology.

 An operating room is necessary, though an overnight hospital stay is not.
-Before the procedure the patient will be given an anesthetic – either a light general or regional.
+Before the procedure, the patient will be given an anesthetic – either a light general or regional.
 The skin surrounding the joint is sterilized, and through a small incision, sterile fluid is placed into the joint.
-The incisions are buttonhole or smaller in size and usually 3 are necessary.
+The incisions are buttonhole or smaller in size and usually, 3 are necessary.
 The arthroscope is used to systematically evaluate the entire joint, and as it is evaluated, a surgical plan is formed.
 Specially designed instruments are then used to perform whatever surgery is necessary.

 After the procedure is completed, the incisions are closed and a sterile dressing is applied.
 The patient is taken to the recovery room until he/she is awake and ready to return home.
-The nurse will give instructions concerning care of the wounds and when follow-up will be done.
+The nurse will give instructions concerning the care of the wounds and when follow-up will be done.

 In general, all arthroscopy wounds should be kept clean and dry for 5 days from the time of surgery.
-If there is any drainage still occuring at 5 days, the patient should wait until it stops before getting the wound wet.
+If there is any drainage still occurring at 5 days, the patient should wait until it stops before getting the wound wet.